 18. Breakup letter for when you have different ideas of family

-When you are in a serious, long term relationship, you tend to start working together on building your idea of a family.
-But what makes up a family for you may not work for them.
+When you are in a serious, long-term relationship, you tend to start working together on building your idea of a family.
+But what makes up a family for you may not be the same thing for them.
 This can be enough cause for people to part ways, especially when the question of babies is involved.

-While some married couples choose not to have kids and are still happy in their relationship, not every couple may be able to agree on this.
-Maybe you don’t want a kid and your partner does.
+While some married couples choose not to have kids and are happy in their relationship, not every couple may be able to agree on this.
 The consequent disagreements can put a lot of pressure on your relationship and mental health.
-So, here is a simple letter for breaking up with someone you love, but can’t hold on to due to both of you having different ideas of family.
+So, here is a simple letter for breaking up with someone you are deeply in love with but can’t hold on to, due to your incompatible ideas of family.

 I know we have been discussing having kids and a family for a while now.
 I can see how excited you are about that, but I am so scared to tell you that I don’t want to have kids.
 Not now, not ever.

-I know my decision to not have kids will break your heart so I have kept pushing this conversation for months, but I don’t think that is fair to you in any way.
-I think it would be best if we end this cordially and try to find partners whose ideas of a family match with ours.
+I know my decision to not have kids will break your heart but I think it would be best if we end this cordially and try to find partners whose ideas of a family match with ours.
 I hope you understand.

 There is hardly any way to make a breakup easier for anyone but writing your words down in the form of a letter may help you articulate your thoughts a little better.